Formbricks

 • Do you have suggestions to improve our support?

 Combine this with CSAT or CES (Customer Effort Score) to understand how seamless the experience felt.
+You can use in-app feedback tools or website feedback tools to trigger these surveys automatically.

 10. Customer Interview Framework